February 2023

 -

-View Debra's upcoming programs or profile.
+View devon's upcoming programs or profile.

 Event Details

-Teacher(s): Mark Coleman Sliding Scale: $0 - 108 ($10 - $25 Suggested).
-Code 07ML23.
+Teacher(s): Jack Kornfield, PhD Sliding Scale: $0 - 108.
+Code 51ML23.
 Join us for "Spirit Rock Live: Monday Nights with Jack Kornfield and Friends"!
-For over 35 years now, the
+For over 35 years now, the Monday Night sitting

 Event Details

-Sliding Scale: $0 – 108 ($10 – $25 Suggested).
-Code 07ML23.
+Sliding Scale: $0 – 108.
+Code 51ML23.

 Join us for “Spirit Rock Live: Monday Nights with Jack Kornfield and Friends”!